Nothing is Something!

 For those in marriages impacted by ADHD

-Recovering Intimacy in Your Relationship - This new seminar, designed to help couples become more intimate on every level, will be given by phone conference call and will begin on May 5th.
+Recovering Intimacy in Your Relationship - Next session begins November 10 (may change slightly) - This new seminar is designed to help couples become more intimate on every level.
+Both seminars are given by phone, so anyone may participate.

 Adult ADHD can have a huge impact on your relationship.
-Please take a moment to investigate the information available to you on ADHDmarriage.com.
-It can literally change your life!
+ADHDmarriage.com can literally change your life!

 For those in marriages impacted by ADHD